|

 At Tri-County, student success is our highest priority.
 We are committed to creating a dynamic teaching and learning environment where every student has the opportunity to grow, succeed, and improve their quality of life.
 Whether your courses are in person or online, you’ll experience engaging instruction, meaningful feedback, and opportunities to connect with faculty and peers in ways that support your academic and personal development.

 We also provide comprehensive support services designed to help you overcome barriers and stay on track.
 From academic coaching and tutoring to career counseling, mental health resources, and childcare assistance, we’re here to help you balance school with work and family responsibilities.
-Our goal is to ensure that every student feels supported, empowered and equipped to succeed.
+Our goal is to ensure that every student feels supported, empowered, and equipped to succeed.

-As you explore this catalog, you’ll find programs tailored to meet a variety of goals.
+As you explore this Catalog, you’ll find programs tailored to meet a variety of goals.
 Whether you’re entering the workforce through short-term training and certificate programs, planning to transfer to a four-year college, or seeking a career change, Tri-County offers pathways that lead to meaningful employment and long-term success.
 Our partnerships with local business and industry also provide opportunities to earn while you learn.

 We proudly serve a diverse student population, including recent high school graduates, first-generation college students, working adults, English-language learners, students with disabilities, and many others.
 Our community reflects a wide range of backgrounds and life experiences, and we are committed to creating an inclusive environment where every student can thrive.